OpenCouncilData/ocd-standards/README.md

 # Open Council Data

 This repository contains lightweight standards for the publishing of council data.
-It's developed for councils in Victoria, Australia, but would probably apply to other states - and maybe elsewhere, too.
+The standards are developed for councils in Victoria, Australia, but would probably apply to other states.

 **See it online at http://opencouncil.data.org (http://okfnau.github.io/open-council-data/)**

+### Why

-The primary goal: to allow datasets from different councils to be easily joined up into something bigger, to support research, app development, knowledge exchange between councils, and use by the public.
+ To allow datasets from different councils to be easily joined up into something bigger, to support research, app development, knowledge exchange between councils, and use by the public.

 This map shows the number of datasets (whether conforming to these standards or not) published by each council in Victoria.
 It is updated hourly, but does not automatically detect councils publishing their first dataset.